 If that’s not the issue, it could be that your current wireless channel is overcrowded by your devices, or by those of other nearby networks.
 Consider changing the channel on your router in your router settings.
 Each router brand does that a little different though.

 If that doesn’t help, performing a factory reset on your router and setting it up again may help.
 On most routers, there’s a “Reset” button which you can hold down with a paperclip.
 Do so for 30 seconds and the router should default from factory settings.
 Use our guide to setting up a wireless router to get everything properly configured, and see if that helps.

 If none of that works and your internet is fine on a wired connection, your router might be dying.
 Consider buying a new one: Here are the best routers we know of.
 If the router seems fine, then it might instead be your modem, which could suffer connectivity issues if it’s on its way out.

 Sometimes you run into an issue with one particular device.
 It’s probably just a momentary issue.
 Try turning off the Wi-Fi on your device, then re-enabling it.
 If that doesn’t work, do the same with your router by unplugging it and then plugging it back in 30 seconds later.

 If that doesn’t help, or if the problem re-occurs, consider deleting your current network from the list of saved networks on your device, then re-connect again.

-If you’re running Windows 10, search for Wifi troubleshooting, and open the result, Identify and repair network issues.
+If you’re running Windows 10, search for “wifi troubleshooting,” and open the result, which should be Identify and Repair Network Issues.
 That will go through a series of diagnostics that may restore connectivity.
 On MacOS, you can run Wireless Diagnostics.
 Hold the Options key and click the AirPort (Wi-Fi) icon on the menu bar.
 Find Open Wireless Diagnostics, and then follow the on-screen instructions.

 If none of that works, consider rebooting the device.